-- 1. Proposal defense PowerPoint (or equivalent) presentation file (written component); - 2.
+- Proposal defense PowerPoint (or equivalent) presentation file (written component); - 2.
 Executive Summary- 1-2 page narrative summary of the project proposal. - 3.
-Literature review in narrative format that identifies the rationale the conducting the project, including choice of proposed intervention, program, or other solution to the clinical problem identified (written component); - 4.
+Literature review in narrative format that identifies the rationale for conducting the project, including description of the problem, choice of proposed intervention, program or other solution to the clinical problem identified, as well as the level of evidence (written component); - 4.
 Oral defense of the proposal in front of the student's DNP project committee (oral component).